-I currently work at Dwell, an audio Bible app for iOS and (soon) Android.
+I was senior designer/developer at Dwell, an audio Bible app for iOS and Android.

 The Dwell Story

 I’ve been looking for a good audio Bible for years.
 Once, I thought I’d found one — it featured James Earl Jones reading the entire Bible, which sounds perfect, except that when I tried the sample I realized it had terrible MIDI renditions of 90s worship music in the background.
 Strike out.

 Dwell is different.
 Started as a Kickstarter project, its focus is on being excellent.
 It features four newly-recorded voices, each with a different accent and personality.
 It has five original albums of music from a renowned composer, each in a different genre and each composed just for Dwell.
 And it has the ability to change the volume of voices and music separately, so you can create a mix that works for you.